matrix-org/matrix-spec-proposals/drafts/use_cases.rst

   - Desktop/Push Notifications for messages
  What you can do:
   - Send a message in reply to another message:
-    - Immediate local echo, thread moves to bottom of screen
+    - Immediate local echo, may cause messages to re-order
     - Messages that haven't reached the server are queued.
     - Thread is displayed where it should be in the thread order once the message is sent.